 Daniel Goleman, a psychologist and the author of the best-selling book called Emotional Intelligence, says that EI consists of 5 elements: self-awareness, self-regulation, internal motivation, empathy, and social skills.

-Control your emotions.
-In any circumstances, you are the only one responsible for your feelings and attitude.
+- Control your emotions.
+In many circumstances, you are the only one responsible for your feelings and attitude.
 You cannot always behave correctly, but you can learn to manage your emotions when they can make the situation worse.

-Practice empathy.
+- Practice empathy.
 A good project manager has to master the skill of empathizing.
-It is critical to imagine yourself in other person’s shoes and try to understand how they feel.
+It is critical to imagine yourself in another person’s shoes and try to understand how they feel.

-Fill the blind spot with feedback.
-Emotionally intelligent people have to be open for criticism and feedback.
-Even though criticism can be offensive and you may not always agree with it, encouraging feedback from your team will help you understand your fails and improve your behavior.
+- Fill the blind spot with feedback.
+Emotionally intelligent people have to be open to criticism and feedback.
+Even though criticism can be offensive and you may not always agree with it, encouraging feedback from your team will help you understand your fails and improve your behaviour.

 Conflicts are natural for any working environment.
 A conflict happens when someone’s point of view, aim, or values interfere with the others’.
 There are substantive conflicts that arise over things such as goals, values, tasks, and the allocation of resources.